 The Four move checkmate is finally delivered when the Queen moves or capture on the f7 square (checkmate #).

-The king cannot help himself because none of his forces can render to his assistance nor can he escape to a less endangered square.
+The king cannot help himself because none of his forces can render him assistance nor can he escape to a less endangered square.
 As you can see in the example, the white queen is able to deliver checkmate because of the backup from the c4 Bishop.

 Black ignored the deadly threat to f7 and allowed the white Queen to capture the pawn, giving a swift and deadly checkmate.